toddaustin07/phonepresence/README.md

 ## Standalone version

-- Download phonetrack.py and phonetrack.cfg onto a computer (Linux, Windows, Mac) with Python 3.7 or later.
+- Download phonetrack.py and phonetrack.cfg onto a computer (Linux, Windows, Mac) with **Python 3.7 or later**.
 - Edit the phonetrack.cfg file to specify your phone IP address(es) (should be static); also include short friendly names for each phone (no spaces or special characters)
 - Invoke the program:
 ```